 Equality of access to the curriculum for all pupils, including those for whom English is an additional language, is supported by Quality First Teaching in the classroom.
 Quality First Teaching involves good planning of well-sequenced and manageable lessons coupled with effective pedagogical choices and effective and robust assessment for learning.
 Lessons are clearly structured and learning objectives are made clear to the pupils.
 Teachers employ interactive and multi-sensory teaching methods and ensure that time is spent in collaborative group work.
 Teachers promote active and independent learning enabling pupils to think for themselves and to begin to have some level of autonomy within their learning.
-They differentiate their teaching to meet the needs of all pupils, including those with EAL, Higher Learning Potential (HLP) and SEND.
-This policy is a whole school policy and applies to all children in Sevenoaks Prep School, including the Pre-Prep and EYFS (Early Years Foundation Stage).
+They differentiate their teaching to meet the needs of all pupils, including those with EAL, Higher Learning Potential (HLP) and SEND (Special Educational Needs and Disability).

-Planning, monitoring and evaluation of pupils with EAL
+3. Planning, monitoring and evaluation of pupils with EAL